(Updated Dec. 27, 2024)

 The cumulative production numbers put up by Renteria in 2003 were unprecedented for a Cardinals shortstop: .330 batting average, 194 hits, 47 doubles, 13 home runs, 100 RBI and 34 stolen bases.
 The hits, doubles and RBI were single-season career highs for Renteria, who spent 16 years in the major leagues.

-_ He became the first National League shortstop to reach 100 RBI since Hubie Brooks of the 1985 Expos.
+He was the first National League shortstop with 100 RBI since Hubie Brooks of the 1985 Expos.

 “To hit .330 with 100 RBI, a bunch of stolen bases and great defense _ what a year he’s had,” Cardinals manager Tony La Russa said to the Post-Dispatch in the final weekend of the 2003 season.